MicrosoftDocs/sql-docs/azure-sql/database/authentication-azure-ad-logins.md

 >   DBCC FREESYSTEMCACHE('TokenAndPermUserStore') WITH NO_INFOMSGS
 >   ```

-## Azure AD logins and users with non-unique display names
+## Azure AD logins and users with nonunique display names

 Using the display name of a service principal that isn't unique in Azure AD leads to errors when creating the login or user in Azure SQL.
 For example, if `myapp` isn't unique, you may run into the following error when executing the following query: